 Help protect our patients from winter illnesses

-When these infections are brought into a hospital environment, they can transfer to vulnerable patients and staff.
+When these infections are brought into a hospital environment, they can transfer to vulnerable patients and the staff who are working hard to care for them.

 COVID-19